AI4Bharat/vistaar/README.md

-# Vistaar: Diverse Benchmarks and Training Sets for Indian Language ASR
+# Vistaar: Benchmarks and Training sets for Indian Language ASR